Optiwing logo

 Google Ads Keyword Planner How to Download Keywords as CSV

-Step 5: Prepare Your File
+Prepare Your File

-In order to group our keywords we need to make sure our file is properly formatted, remove the extra lines added at the top of the .csv file by Google Keyword Planner, make sure the first row is labels and the following rows are keywords/stats.
+In order to group our keywords we need to make sure our file is properly formatted.
+Remove the extra lines added at the top of the .csv file by Google Keyword Planner, make sure the first row is labels and the following rows are keywords/stats.

 Google Ads Keyword Planner CSV File, Remove First Two Rows

-Our file will look something like this when done, we can manually remove rows to get rid of keywords we don't want to include in our grouping, or sort by volume and remove low volume keywords if we want.
+Our file will look something like this when done.
+We can manually remove rows to get rid of keywords we don't want to include in our grouping, or sort by volume and remove low volume keywords if we want.

 Google Ads Keyword Planner CSV File

-Step 6: Group Your Keywords
+Group Your Keywords

 Now we can open up Optiwing and start a new job with our edited csv file.